Burckhardt family

-Burckhardt, or (de) Bourcard in French, is a family of the Basel patriciate, descended from Christoph (Stoffel) Burckhardt (1490–1578), a merchant in cloth and silk originally from Münstertal, Black Forest, who received Basel citizenship in 1523, and became a member of the Grand Council of Basel-Stadt in 1553.
+The Burckhardt family alternatively also (de) Bourcard (in French) is a family of the Basel patriciate, descended from Christoph (Stoffel) Burckhardt (1490–1578), a merchant in cloth and silk originally from Münstertal, Black Forest, who received Basel citizenship in 1523, and became a member of the Grand Council of Basel-Stadt in 1553.

 The family was represented in the Grand Council continuously from 1553 until the 20th century.
 In the 17th century and early 18th century, the family was the most powerful family of the canton of Basel.
 Branches of the family were based in Nantes and in the Kingdom of Naples from the 18th century, where it was ennobled as de Bourcard.
-The family's famous members include the traveller and orientalist Johann Ludwig Burckhardt, the influential art historian Jacob Burckhardt and the international President of the Red Cross, Carl Jacob Burckhardt.

-The surname is derived from the dithematic Germanic given name Burkhard, from burg "protection" and hard "brave, hardy".
+The family's famous members include the traveller and orientalist Johann Ludwig Burckhardt, the influential art historian Jacob Burckhardt and the international President of the Red Cross Carl Jacob Burckhardt.
+The surname is derived from the Germanic dithematic name Burkhard, from burg "protection" and hard "brave, hardy".

+Coat of Arms

 The Burckhardt coat-of-arms has a shield of yellow background with a black S intertwined with a cross (the “S” is perhaps for Seidenkrämer - silk-merchant), which is surmounted by a crowned helmet with a fluttering black and yellow flag.
 The original crest was simpler and consisted only of a shield with the S intertwined with the cross.
 It was modified between 1558 and 1578.

+Original Lineage

 Christoph Burckhardt married Ottilie Mechler in 1518 and in 1539 Gertrud Brand, daughter of Basel mayor Theodor Brand.
 There are six lines of the Burckhardt family, from the six sons born of Christoph's second marriage: